thecuriousteam/PyLibLog/README.md

 4. git flow feature list (gives list of feature branches)
    - git flow feature start featureName (to create a feature branch)
    -  git branch (shows the list of branches)
-   - get flow feature list (gives list of feature branches)
+   - git flow feature list (gives list of feature branches)
    -  git status (shows the list of changes made)
    - git add . (to add all the changes at once)
    - git commit -m "Commit message" (to commit the changes)